akshata29/investmentagent/README.md

 8. **🎤 Real-time Conversation Transcript**: Transcription of live audio stream optimized for financial terminology
 9. **🔒 Entity Extraction & PII Detection**: Advanced privacy protection with real-time PII redaction for financial data
 10. **⚙️ Flexible Configuration**: Easily switch between layout modes and customize AI features through Application Settings

+### **🎨 Modern Layout Options**

+The application now supports **9 different layout modes** accessible through Application Settings:

+1. **📜 Original Layout** - Traditional vertical scrolling interface
+2. **📐 Dashboard Grid** - Professional 2x2 grid with no scrolling (Recommended)
+3. **🎯 Command Center** - Trading floor style with compact components
+4. **🔍 Spotlight Focus** - Focus-based layout with contextual peripherals
+5. **🧠 Contextual Flow** - Smart adaptive layout based on context
+6. **🌊 Floating Pods** - Customizable floating information bubbles
+7. **📱 Tablet View** - Tab-based interface optimized for touch devices
+8. **📋 Sidebar Navigation** - Main content with collapsible sidebar
+9. **🪟 Floating Panels** - Draggable, resizable windows for power usersnversation Copilot with Multimodal Azure AI Conversation copilot is a web-based app that enables you to simulate Agent-Customer interactions (in any line of business) and shows the power of AI to act as a very effective copilot.
+It uses Azure AI’s powerful multimodal understanding of long-form text, images and ability to reason across the diverse data input to power the copilot experience.

 ## Architecture
 Below architecture diagram shows the key components of this solution.